E09

 Possible Causes

-Weak engine or underspeed, Failing AVR, Loose stator winding connections, Excessive load causing voltage sag
+Weak engine or underspeed, failing AVR, loose stator winding connections, excessive load causing voltage sag.

 How to Fix / Troubleshooting

-Safety first: Disconnect building load via the transfer switch.
+Safety first: Disconnect the building load via the transfer switch.
 Turn OFF the generator main breaker before testing.

 • Inspect load: Reduce or stagger large motor loads.
-Start the generator with minimal load and gradually add circuits while monitoring voltage.
+Start the generator with minimal load and gradually add circuits while monitoring the voltage.

 • Inspect wiring: Tighten all stator output leads at the terminal block and AVR connections.
 Look for heat discoloration indicating poor contact.

-• Test AVR: With engine at correct speed and low load, measure voltage.
+• Test AVR: With the engine at correct speed and low load, measure the voltage.
 If it remains low (e.g., <200 V on a 230 V system), the AVR may be defective and should be replaced.

-• Check for winding damage: If voltage is unstable or one phase is significantly lower, the alternator stator or rotor may be damaged; this requires professional testing.
+• Check for winding damage: If the voltage is unstable or one phase is significantly lower, the alternator stator or rotor may be damaged; this requires professional testing.

 • Clear E09: After repairs, reset the controller and verify stable voltage under normal load.